bbarad/pubs_pseudocode/general_workflow.md

 ## Converting codon space to amino acid space.
 The day one project for the students will be to convert the barcode coverage heatmap from codon to amino acid space.
-To this end, they will be given a pair of Pickle files.
+To this end, they will be given a trio of Pickle files.
 The first contains a dictionary relating barcodes to the position and codon they refer to.
 The second contains a dictionary which has a translation between codon space and amino acid space.
+The third is a dictionary that maps from amino acid space to numbers for easy graphing.
 The ultimate goal is to have a heatmap showing the number of barcodes in the library which read to each amino acid at each position of Ubiquitin.